 Governor Murphy, Department of Environmental Protection Commissioner LaTourette Announce New Investments in Flood Protection

-LAMBERTVILLE – On a residential block in Lambertville where Tropical Storm Ida’s flood waters swept two houses into Swan Creek, Governor Phil Murphy and Department of Environmental Protection Commissioner Shawn LaTourette announced new investments in flood protection for New Jersey communities, including a $50 million investment in the Blue Acres homeowner buyout program for Ida-impacted communities, and $10 million in community stormwater assistance grants.
+LAMBERTVILLE – On a residential block in Lambertville where Tropical Storm Ida’s flood waters swept two houses into Swan Creek, Governor Phil Murphy today announced new investments in flood protection for New Jersey communities, including a $50 million investment in the Blue Acres homeowner buyout program for Ida-impacted communities, and $10 million in community stormwater assistance grants.
 These new investments build on Governor Murphy’s commitment to building a stronger, fairer, and more affordable New Jersey that is resilient to the impacts of climate change and extreme weather, like the flooding caused by the remnants of Tropical Storm Ida.

 “No New Jerseyan should have to see their life’s work washed away by devastating rain and floodwaters.
 As New Jersey continues to experience more extreme weather events, we must become proactive in our approach to protect the communities and businesses that continue to bear the brunt of flooding and damage from these storms,” said Governor Murphy.
 “This $50 million investment of federal Ida recovery funds in our nationally recognized Blue Acres program will allow homeowners in communities like Lambertville to facilitate market-rate purchases of properties which have experienced repetitive flood losses.
 Helping families relocate and turning these properties into open space will allow more flood waters to be absorbed or diverted so that we don’t see the kinds of catastrophic losses we did during Tropical Storm Ida.
 Investing in our communities’ resiliency today will protect our residents while strengthening New Jersey’s economy and sustaining its growth long into the future.”

 “One of DEP’s most important jobs is protecting people and property from flood hazards, which have worsened significantly over the last 20 years, and we must help communities get ahead of the next storm,” said Commissioner of Environmental Protection Shawn M. LaTourette.
 “Our communities are tired of recovering from storms; it is time we help each other become more resilient instead.
 By expanding Blue Acres, right sizing our water infrastructure, strengthening flood standards, and improving our stormwater management, the Murphy Administration will help our neighbors and businesses build stronger and more resilient.”